-Your favor of the 19th inst., enclosing the copy of a letter from our deceased friend, Patrick Henry, Esqr.,8 to you, dated the 8th of Jany. last, came duly to hand.
-For this instance of your polite attention to me, I pray you to accept my thanks, and an assurance that the letter shall find a distinguished place in my Beaureau of Public Papers.4
+Your favor of the 19th inst., enclosing the copy of a letter from our deceased friend, Patrick Henry, Esqr., 3 to you, dated the 8th of Jany. last, came duly to hand.
+For this instance of your polite attention to me, I pray you to accept my thanks, and an assurance that the letter shall find a distinguished place in my Beaureau of Public Papers.
+4

 At any time I should have recd. the account of this Gentleman's death with sorrow.
 In the present crisis of our public affairs, I have heard it with deep regret.
+But the ways of Providence are inscrutable, and not to be scanned by short-sighted man, whose duty is submission without repining at its decrees.